Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Tip: Public transport tickets are valid on the funicular.

 Petrin Park is the largest area of green space in Prague.
 If you are looking for somewhere to get away from the crowds with pleasant woodland walks this might be the place for you.
-The Observation Tower is undoubtedly the main attraction, but you can also find parts of the Hunger Wall (Prague's southern boundary dating from the 14th century), Stefanik's Observatory (containing a small astronomical exhibition), a mini neo-Gothic castle containing a mirror maze and historical diorama, the Church of St. Lawrence and a rose garden.
+The Observation Tower is undoubtedly the main attraction, but you can also find parts of the Hunger Wall (Prague's southern boundary dating from the 14th Century), Stefanik's Observatory (housing a small astronomical exhibition), a mini neo-Gothic castle containing a mirror maze and historical diorama, the Church of St. Lawrence and a rose garden.

 On a clear day, it is said that you can see not only the whole of Prague from here but also most of Bohemia.
 The 360-degree viewing gallery at the top of the Observation Tower is fully enclosed.
 It's not the largest of spaces, but we were able to admire the view and take photos without feeling rushed.
 Our focus was on the city to the north and east of us.
-We were able to spot the different areas laid out below us, with views of Mala Strana, Hradcany and Prague Castle to the north, Prague's Old Town and New Town to the east as well as plotting the course of the River Vltava.
+We were able to spot the different areas laid out below us, with views of Mala Strana, Hradcany and Prague Castle to the north, Prague's Old Town and New Town to the east as well as tracing the course of the River Vltava.
 In spite of the grey day, we got a good aerial view over Prague.

 3. Zizkov Hill